ncatlab/nlab-content/pages/6/2/6/1/1626/content.md

 A space $X$ is **locally connected** if every open set, as a topological space, is the coproduct (in $Top$) of its connected components.
 Equivalently, a space is locally connected if every point has a neighborhood basis of connected open sets.
 =--

 In a locally connected space, every connected component $S$ is clopen; in particular, connected components and quasi-components coincide.
-We warn that connected spaces need not be locally connected; for example, the deleted comb space of Example \ref{comb} is connected but not locally connected.
+We warn that connected spaces need not be locally connected; for example, the topologist's sine curve of Example \ref{sine} is connected but not locally connected.

 Examples of locally connected spaces include [[manifold|topological manifolds]].